Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Terminology

-This specification lists terms and abbreviations that are used in this document.
+This specification lists terms and abbreviations as used in this document.

-Access grant
-: XX

 Directory
 : An FSC directory holds information about all services in the FSC system so they can be discovered.